NZMSA/2016-Module-2/5. Typescript/readme.md

 This will generate the file `helloPerson.js`.

-It is obvious this can be quite tedious so
+It is obvious this can be quite tedious.

-### 3. Creating a task to compile TypeScript files to JavaScript
+### 3. Creating a task to compile TypeScript files to JavaScript [Optional]

 Open Command Palette with `Ctrl+Shift+P`